 The oak pews are arranged around the walls in a style more usually seen in college chapels.
-There is a Jacobean pulpit, brought here from Holy Trinity church in Hull, but much of the interior is Victorian aside from the vestry door.
-This is 15th century, and was again brought from an outside church - this time from York Minster.
+There is a Jacobean pulpit, brought here from Holy Trinity Church in Hull.
+Isaac Milner, the influential campaigner to abolish slavery, is known to have preached from the pulpit before it came here.
+The vestry door is 15th century and was brought here from York Minster after the Minster suffered a fire in 1829.

 Despite the Victorian fabric, there are some interesting examples of medieval woodwork, but no one is quite sure where they came from or why they ended up here.